 Buying our publications

 The only way to be sure of getting every new BFS publication is to join the society.
-Occasionally we may have surplus copies of some publications available – email the stockholder to ask about availability.
-For older titles, searching on Amazon or eBay is probably the best bet.
+Occasionally we may have surplus copies of some publications available – email our stockholder to ask about availability – we may also be able to supply digital copies for more recent titles.